OccupyMars2025/Going-deeper-with-Image-Transformers-using-PaddlePaddle/README.md

 ## When running 02_test_data.py, it report an error which is not fatal.
 The error is described in the following issue:
 https://github.com/PaddlePaddle/Paddle/issues/46774

-## The result of the evaluation of the pytorch model
+## The result of the evaluation of the pytorch model on my local machine
 <img width="960" alt="image" src="https://user-images.githubusercontent.com/31559413/194698381-a6ab684a-5c9d-4b64-9576-8cb0ef38043c.png">

 # current progress: